-- Choose to report the crime to law enforcement.
-In this instance, if you have not already done so, medical personnel can assist you in making the report.
-If evidence collection is a part of your exam, law enforcement is responsible for storage and analysis of the evidence, as well as payment for the cost of the evidence portion of the exam.
-If you do report the crime, you can apply for Victim Compensation funds to help pay for any other costs associated with the sexual assault.
-For more information on Victim Compensation, please visit http://dcj.state.co.us/ovp/comp\english.htm. - Choose not to participate in a law enforcement investigation, but still seek medical care that includes evidence collection.
+• Choose not to participate in a law enforcement investigation, but still seek medical care that includes evidence collection.
 This is referred to as the "Medical Reporting" option.
 If you do not wish to cooperate with law enforcement, you can still receive a medical forensic exam.
-Law enforcement will be notified, but you do not have to participate in the investigation.
-The State of Colorado Division of Criminal Justice (DCJ) will pay for the cost of the evidence collection, as well as up to \$2000 per patient, for additional medical costs associated with receiving the medical/forensic exam and treatment following a sexual assault.
+Law enforcement will be notified and provided your name and contact information, but you do not have to participate in the investigation.
+The State of Colorado - Division of Criminal Justice (DCJ) will pay for the cost of the evidence collection, as well as up to \$2000 per patient, for additional medical costs associated with receiving the medical/forensic exam and treatment following a sexual assault.
 Local law enforcement is responsible for storing the evidence collected for at least two years.
+At any time after initially deciding not to report to law enforcement under this reporting option, you can change your mind and file a law enforcement report.
 The hospital will directly bill DCJ for the forensic examination and associated costs.
 Because of both federal and Colorado law you do not have to submit any payment for your forensic exam, but you may be responsible for associated medical care that exceeds \$2000 per patient.